Kumarisakshigupta/Always_new_Jaukssssssss/README.md

 # Always_new_Jaukssssssss
-When one click , it popped up with new jokes.
+Whenever you click , it popped up with new jokes.